Matcha: Mitigating Graph Structure Shifts with Test-Time Adaptation: Introduction

 \section{Introduction}

 Graph neural networks (GNNs) have shown great success in various graph applications such as social networks~\citep{twitch}, scientific literature networks~\citep{ogb}, and financial fraud detection~\citep{elliptic}.
-Their superior performance heavily relies on the assumption that training and testing graph data are identically distributed \citep{graphood_survey}.
+Their success heavily relies on the assumption that training and testing graphs are identically distributed \citep{graphood_survey}.
 However, real-world graphs usually involve distribution shifts in both node attributes and graph structures \citep{strurw,graphgp,grade}.
-For example, given two social networks (e.g., LinkedIn for professional networking and Pinterest for casual content sharing), the user profiles are likely to vary due to the different functionalities of two graphs, resulting in \textit{attribute shifts}.
-Besides, as LinkedIn users tend to connect with professional colleges, while users on Pinterest often connect with family and friends, the connectivity patterns vary across different networks, introducing \textit{structure shifts}.
+For example, given two social networks (e.g., LinkedIn for professional networking and Instagram for casual content sharing), the user profiles are likely to vary due to the different functionalities of two graphs, resulting in \textit{attribute shifts}.
+Besides, as LinkedIn users tend to connect with professional colleges, while users on Instagram often connect with family and friends, the connectivity patterns vary across different networks, introducing \textit{structure shifts}.
 The co-existence of these complex shifts significantly undermines GNN model performance~\citep{graphood_survey}.